saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 <img src={useBaseUrl('img/basics/sso/setup-sso-sp-upload-metadata.png')} alt="Upload Metadata Button" width="500" />

-5. Under **Status** section, toggle the switch to **Enabled**.
+5. In the **Status** section, toggle the switch to **Enabled**.
 For more information about adding new users and SSO considerations, see [Adding and Deactivating Users](/basics/acct-team-mgmt/adding-deactivating-users).

 <img src={useBaseUrl('img/basics/sso/setup-sso-enable-sso.png')} alt="Enable SSO" width="500" />